stevector/d8trainingtheme/README.md

 ## 2pm - 3pm: Terminus, the Pantheon Command line tool

 During this section we will review the basics of [Terminus][], the Pantheon command line tool.
+You can authenticate in Terminus with your password using `terminus auth login`.
+You can also authenticate with a [Terminus machine token][terminus token].

 ### Step-by-step introduction

 Everyone will walk through the following commands together.

 * **Create a sample node on your live environment**
   * To create this node on the live environment you need to be logged in and go to the node add form.
-This terminus command uses drush to generate a login link that will also redirect to a node add form.
+This Terminus command uses drush to generate a login link that will also redirect to a node add form.
-    * `terminus --site=SITEMACHINENAME --env=live  drush 'user-login admin  node/add/article' `
+    * `terminus --site=SITEMACHINENAME --env=live  drush 'user-login admin  node/add/article' ` replace `SITEMACHINENAME` with the machine name of your site.
+For example `perschd8training`.
   * Create and example article node.
 * **Copy the database and files from the live site to the dev site**
   * `terminus site clone-content --site=SITEMACHINENAME --from-env=live --to-env=dev`